hawkinsw/api_intro/docs/README.md

 }
 ```

 Remember, the goal of our function is to invoke the HTTP API.
-Unsurprisingly, then, we will need to the URL of the endpoint.Fortunately we have a function that will generate that for us:
+Unsurprisingly, then, we will need the URL of the endpoint.
+Fortunately we have a function that will generate that for us:

 ```JavaScript
 function invokeSocialMediaAPI(username) {